Alligator snapping turtle: Reproduction and lifespan

 Maturity is reached around 12 years of age.
 Mating takes place yearly, in early spring in the southern part of its geographic range, and in later spring in the northern part.
 About two months later, the female builds a nest and lays a clutch of 10–50 eggs.
+It was found that some females lay eggs every year and some females lay eggs every other year.
 The sex of the young depends on the temperature at which the eggs are incubated.
 This is called temperature dependent sex determination, and it is used by all turtle species to determine sex.
 For the alligator snapping turtle, higher temperatures produce more males in a clutch.
 Nests are typically excavated at least 50 yards from the water's edge to prevent them from being flooded and drowned.
 Incubation takes from 100 to 140 days, and hatchlings emerge in the early fall.

 Though its potential lifespan in the wild is unknown, the alligator snapping turtle is believed to be capable of living to 200 years of age, but 80 to 120 is more likely.
 In captivity, it typically lives between 20 and 70 years.

 Predation

 The alligator snapping turtle is most vulnerable to predators before and shortly after hatching.
 The eggs can be eaten by birds or mammals.
 The risk of predation decreases as the turtle gets bigger, so the adult turtle does not have as many predators.
+Their largest predator in many parts of their range is the northern river otter (Lontra canadensis) when the turtles are young.

 Humans are also a threat to the alligator snapping turtle.

 Under human care

 The alligator snapping turtle is sometimes captive-bred as a pet and is readily available in the exotic animal trade.
 Due to its potential size and specific needs, it does not make a particularly good pet for any but the most experienced aquatic turtle keepers.

 It prefers to feed on live fish, but will readily feed on other types of meat or leafy vegetables if offered.
 Hand feeding is dangerous.
 Extreme temperatures are known to affect the turtle's appetite and would result in the turtle refusing to feed until the temperature has been regulated.

 Due to the turtle's sheer size, handling an adult specimen poses significant problems.
 With relative safety, a smaller turtle is held by the sides of its shell.
-A larger turtle, with its proportionately longer neck and greater reach, is held safely by grasping it just behind the head or close to the tail's base.
+A larger turtle, with its proportionately longer neck and greater reach, is held safely by grasping the shells just behind the head with one hand and using the other hand to grasp the shell just above the tail's base.